WUOTE/noitamap/README.md

 > TLDR: This repo contains sources for a very high-resolution highly-performant map for the video game called [Noita](https://store.steampowered.com/app/881100/Noita/).
 Noitamap uses [OpenSeadragon](https://github.com/openseadragon/openseadragon).
 This repo is basically a fork of whalehub's repo, which has been deleted from github but we had a [lucky fork](https://github.com/quiddity-wp/noita-map-viewer) with updated version of openseadragon and probably a different algo for creating the "pyramid" (zoomable) tiles.

-The [map iself](https://map.runfast.stream) is being hosted on fly.io's free tier machine with the following specs and restrictions:
+The [map iself](https://map.runfast.stream) is being served by cloudflare pages with deployment from this repository.

-1. `dfw` region, Dallas, TX
-2. `1 vCPU`
-3. `256MB` of RAM
-4. `160GB` of outbound traffic
+We're using seed `786433191` while running map capture because it has a couple structures and secrets visible.
+If you find a seed with even more stuff, please open an issue!

 ## Contributing
 Contributions and discussions are welcome, feel free to open PRs and issues.